 ETSU Support Services

-The ETSU community provides support services for students, faculty, and staff who may be impacted.
-The ETSU Dean of Students office is reaching out to offer support and assistance to students who have homes in the region.
+The ETSU community provides support services for students, faculty, and staff who may have been affected by this disaster.
+The ETSU Dean of Students office is reaching out to offer to support and offer assistance to students who have home addresses listed in areas impacted.

 The ETSU Counseling Center provides personal counseling for students, as well as outreach and referrals.
 Students may access the ETSU Counseling Center at (423) 439-3333.
 The Counseling Center is open from 8:00 a.m. to 4:30 p.m.
 Monday-Friday and is located on the 3rd floor of the DP Culp Center.
 Telehealth/Zoom services are also available.
 The Bucs Press 2 service is available 24/7/365 by dialing (423) 439-4841 and pressing 2 to speak to a counselor.